 Because I hadn’t been up there in a few weeks, I was able to marvel at how the trail had changed since my last visit.
 At this time of year, pine needles are scattered on the ground, and the occasional deciduous trees are mostly barren.
 Loose gravel is more common now that the first snowfall has occurred, which reminds me to pay attention to where my feet land.

 As I was hiking today, I contemplated how my hikes are kind of like my meditations, even when I’m not sitting still with my eyes closed.
-I have a number of visualization tools that I draw on in meditation, such as a grounding cord, but I don’t use all of them every single day.
+I have a number of visualization tools that I draw on in meditation, but I don’t use all of them every single day.

-If I’m in a rush, I might simply sit for a few minutes and run through a number of tools from the Everyday Warrior series that I’ve taken multiple times at the Neurosculpting® Institute, or I might focus on a single one.
+If I’m in a rush, I might simply sit for a few minutes and run through a number of tools that I’ve learned, or I might focus on a single one.
 When I have more time, I’ll sit for quite a while to see what emerges.

 Although I use these tools regularly, I still find that the experience with a given tool varies over time.
 It’s not the same exact experience every day, just as my mood, energy level, and daily routine can fluctuate.

 Back to the hiking trail … I stood in one spot and took several photos today with my phone.
 It’s interesting how a single frame can vary based on where I put the focus.

 In the first picture, the sky is fairly accurately portrayed as a deep blue, but the rocks look too dark.
 The second picture is more representative of the reddish rock coloration, but the sky is way too overexposed.